KFC: We Do Insurance Right!

-On my massive list of over 650 museums, there have always been a few that have stuck out in my mind as being oddly fascinating to me.
+On my massive list of Connecticut museums, there have always been a few that have stuck out in my mind as being oddly fascinating to me.
 The KFC Museum in New Haven was one – for no reason that I can explain.
 I suppose I was just sort of surprised that KFC’s museum was in Connecticut and not Kentucky.
 But no matter, I made my way over there and…

 What?
 It’s KofC?!
 As in Knights of Columbus?
 Oh… darn.
 I was really looking forward to getting to the bottom of the 11 secret spices.
 I immediately switched gears and got on board with the KofC idea – in fact, I was totally into it.
 Maybe because, for the life of me, I didn’t know what a Knight of Columbus was or maybe because the modernist building was so non-Knights of Columbus-y.
-What better way to kick off a MegaQuest day with Friend of CTMQ, RobC.
+What better way to kick off a full day with Friend of CTMQ, Rob C.

-I picked up RobC from the train station at precisely 10 AM as agreed upon.
+I picked up Rob from the train station at precisely 10 AM as agreed upon.
 Seriously, I was there on the dot.
 After the fast food debacle, getting to the KofC museum would have been easier if we walked the half mile or so, but we instead drove around and got screwed up due to some wacky one ways and construction.
 No matter, we got to where we needed to be and parked for free in a very nice garage.
 Men in dark suits stared at us as they smoked their cigarettes.
-Were the Knights like the Masons or the Bilderbergs?
+These Knights were giving me vibes like the Masons or the Bilderbergs.
 Awesome!

 We took the short elevator up and entered the spacious lobby.
 Wow… this place was stunningly nice.
 Super clean, very professionally designed; impressive.
 We were greeted by a very nice security guy who gave us a very quick overview of the Knights, asked us if we were Knights (Rob spared us his Monty Python routine), and gave us the lay of the land.
 Cool, I thought, we were on our own.

 Yeah, right.
 I have never – and probably never will again – be in a museum (or any building, for that matter) with more closed circuit cameras following my every move.
 They were EVERYWHERE.
 This was especially foreboding when you are me and need to document your visit with as many pictures as possible; pictures that were not allowed.
 As a result, all my pictures here are without flash and taken surreptitiously or from behind statues or in what I deemed to be camera blind sports.
-Yes, I jeopardized my safety at the hands of the mysterious smoking men in suits and took all the pictures you see here.
+Yes, I jeopardized my safety at the hands of the mysterious suited smoking men and took all the pictures you see here.
 (This is also the reason for so few pictures – and the obvious ones I lifted from other sites.)

 We ascended the wide staircase off the lobby and passed underneath a massive 400 year old copper cross.
 Check this out – the cross was a gift from Pope John Paul II himself and it used to stand on top of St. Peter’s Basilica in Rome.
 I think that’s a pretty good introduction to this museum – it contains some invaluable stuff that I’d wager 98% of New Haven isn’t aware of.
 I can’t say it enough: This museum is very impressive.

 Please note that I am not a Catholic, nor do I ever intend to become one.
 So bear with my ignorance when it comes to crucifixes versus crosses and this Pope or that Pope.
-I will try my best (the museum does not lack for nice brochuresm, which certainly helps.)
+I will try my best (the museum does not lack for nice brochures, which certainly helps.)

 Anyway, at the top of the stairs was a temporary Swiss Guard exhibit.
 The Pontifical Swiss Guard is celebrating their 500th anniversary and is the world’s oldest military organization.
-Their mission has remained unchanged: Protect the pope.
+Their mission has remained unchanged: Protect the Pope.
 This exhibit will be the only one like it in America as all the stuff is on loan from The Vatican and art museums in Italy, Austria, and Switzerland.
 There are all sorts of old helmets and suits of armor and outfits from the years gone by.
 Some of the items were from the 16th century – including some old paintings.
 Right there!
 In this heretofore unknown (to me) museum in New Haven!
-I kept saying to RobC, “Is this stuff real?
+I kept saying to Rob, “Is this stuff real?
 You mean The Vatican actually cares about the Knights of Columbus?”
 Yes, they do.

 So what are they?
-Ok, back in 1881 some New Haven priest named Father Michael J. McGivney gathered up some friends in the basement of St. Mary’s church.
+Back in 1881 some New Haven priest named Father Michael J. McGivney gathered up some friends in the basement of St. Mary’s church.
 McGivney was a quiet and unassuming young priest who came up with the idea that a Catholic fraternal organization should be put into place to protect Irish immigrant families from financial disaster if the breadwinner were to die.
 He set forth the bedrock principals of charity, unity, fraternity, and patiotism and somehow, this grew to a massive 1.7 million members today.

 There is a whole room dedicated to McGivney – lots of different paintings and statues and artifacts of his life.
 Apparently he’s even being considered for sainthood.
 If they need his burial clothes well, they’re here too.
-I think I saw some used McGivney tissue too, but I’m not sure.
+I think I saw some used McGivney tissues too, but I’m not sure.
 Moving on from the room of all things McGivney, we entered a room of all things Christopher Columbus.

-Which was good because at this point I was asking, “RobC, why did an Irish priest trying to help Irish immigrants select a 500 years dead Italian guy to immortalize?”
+Which was good because at this point I was asking, “Rob, why did an Irish priest trying to help Irish immigrants select a 500 years dead Italian guy to immortalize?”
 Sadly, I don’t really have an answer other than he was a pretty darn important Catholic guy, and had “an epic impact on the course of world history,” according to the KofC Museum brochure.
 In this room were some artifacts dating back to 1493.
 No joke.
-I’m not sure many other things in CT museums date that far back.
+I’m not sure many other things in Connecticut museums date that far back.

 There were some other smaller off-shoot rooms and theaters, but nothing really memorable.
 We then hit the Papal Gallery which was full of exactly what you’d expect; a 17th century statue of the first pope, St. Peter.
 There are all sorts of Catholic Church artifacts and old crucifixes and pope statues and on and on.
-I must mention that upon seeing a large photograph of Lithuania’s “Hill of Crosses,” RobC noted, “I’ve been there.”
-FYI, RobC has been everywhere random on earth.
+I must mention that upon seeing a large photograph of Lithuania’s “Hill of Crosses,” Rob noted, “I’ve been there.”
+FYI, Rob has been everywhere random on earth.

 On to the multi-room “History Gallery.”
-Here, we learned about a bunch of famous Knights through it’s history.
+Here, we learned about a bunch of famous Knights through its history.
 There were extensive displays on the Knight’s involvement in the life insurance industry – which is apparently how most non-Knights know of the Knights.
 Father McGivney actually dreamt up the whole idea and to this day, the Knights are highly successful insurance salesmen.
-I don’t feel like explaining it… so I’ll grab from a couple sites:
+I don’t feel like explaining it… so I’ll grab information from a couple sites: